 There are a couple key places to start before defaulting to pricing:

 1: Put your own oxygen mask on first.
-If you’re overextending ourselves (or our team) in the service of equity and justice, you’re not really solving much of anything.
+If you’re overextending ourselves (or your team) in the service of equity and justice, you’re not really solving much of anything.

 2: Understand your position.
 Consider your own identity-based privileges or experiences of oppression.
 What repair are you accountable to make in the world?

 3: Understand your business model.
 Somebody has to pay the higher end of a sliding scale.
-You need to know how the whole will work.
+Consider how the whole will work.